desihub/desiutil/doc/desiInstall.rst

 -----------------

-After the product name and version have been determined, desiInstall constructs the full URL pointing to the product/version and runs ``svn ls`` to verify that the product/version really exists.
+After the product name and version have been determined, desiInstall constructs the full URL pointing to the product/version.
+And runs the code necessary to verify that the product/version really exists.
+Typically, this will be ``svn ls``, unless a GitHub install is detected.

 Download Code
 -------------

-The code is downloaded, using ``svn export`` for standard (tag) installs, or ``svn checkout`` for trunk or branch installs.  desiInstall will set the environment variable ``WORKING_DIR`` to point to the directory containing this downloaded code.
+The code is downloaded, using ``svn export`` for standard (tag) installs, or ``svn checkout`` for trunk or branch installs.
+For GitHub installs, desiInstall will look for a release tarball, or do a ``git clone`` for tag or master/branch installs.  desiInstall will set the environment variable ``WORKING_DIR`` to point to the directory containing this downloaded code.

 Determine Build Type
 --------------------